Laurence Gronlund: Early years

-Laurence Gronlund was born in Thisted, Denmark, on July 13, 1844, the son of Ane Lucie Gronlund and saddler maker's man L. Christensen.
-He was a participant in the Danish–German War of 1864.
+Laurence Gronlund was born in Thisted, Denmark, on July 13, 1844, the son of Ane Lucie Grønlund and saddler maker's man L. Christensen.

-Gronlund graduated from the University of Copenhagen's Faculty of Law in 1865, and emigrated to the United States two years later.
+Gronlund fought in the Danish–German War of 1864.
+He graduated from the University of Copenhagen's Faculty of Law in 1865, and emigrated to the United States two years later.

 For a short time he taught German in a public school in Milwaukee prior to his 1869 admission to the bar and the opening of a law practice in Chicago.

 Gronlund was converted to the ideas of socialism and gave up the practice of law in order that he might write and lecture on matters of collective ownership.
-Gronlund joined the German-American dominated Socialist Labor Party (SLP), a political party still in its infancy, and in 1878 published his first work, a pamphlet entitled The Coming Revolution: Its Principles.
+He joined the German-American dominated Socialist Labor Party (SLP), a political party still in its infancy, and in 1878 published his first work, a pamphlet entitled The Coming Revolution: Its Principles.
 Gronlund was a firm advocate of trade union-based, German-style International Socialism, in contrast to various communitarian schemes then in vogue in the United States.

 On 29 June 1881, Gronlund married Alma C. Holm in Boston, Massachusetts.
 Alma suffered from poor health and died in 1888.